-Whether inside or out, less is more when it comes to clutter.
-Your home will exude that feeling of spaciousness if you get rid of extra furniture you have in each room.
-Your wardrobes and drawers should be half-full with nothing on the floor.
-Despite what you may think, people really do look into cupboards, as storage is a big issue with buyers.
-Kitchens and built-in bookshelves should follow the rule of three.
-For kitchens, there should be no more than three countertop appliances.
+Whether inside or out, less is generally more when it comes to clutter.
+Your home may be more likely to exude that feeling of spaciousness if you minimise the extra furniture you have in each room.
+Your wardrobes and drawers may look more usable if they’re half-full with nothing on the floor.
+Despite what you may think, people do tend to look into cupboards, as storage is a big issue with many buyers.
+For kitchens and built-in bookshelves, it may be worth considering the rule of three:

+For kitchens, some experts say there should be no more than three countertop appliances.
 Meanwhile, bookshelves should be divided into thirds: one-third books, one-third vases or some appropriate décor items, and one-third empty.
-Nobody wants to see rooms overflowing with clutter, as this can be very distracting.
+Most people don’t want to see rooms overflowing with clutter, as this can be distracting.

 3. Clean, clean and clean again

-Buyers, it’s said, buy with their noses.
-Kitchen odours can be an issue so while the house is on the market, don’t cook fried food, fish, greasy food or particularly smelly stuff like boiled cabbage.
-The same rules hold true for smokers: remove all ashtrays, clean all curtains and upholstery, and consider smoking outdoors while your home is on the market.
+Some buyers, it’s said, buy with their noses.
+Kitchen odours can be an issue, so while the house is on the market, consider refraining from cooking fried food, fish, or particularly smelly dished like boiled cabbage.
+The same considerations apply to smokers: remove all ashtrays, clean all curtains and upholstery, and consider smoking outdoors while your home is on the market.

 5. Send your pets on holiday

-7. Update the fixtures
+7. Think about updating the fixtures

 8. Put on a freshly painted face